 Italy is the home of manifold international and trendsetting cultural events, among them the renowned Venice Biennale (500,000 visitors), the Milan Design Week (400,000 visitors), and the Turin International Book Fair (320,000).
 The country also has a number of top tier museums, such as Maxxi and Triennale.
 Important annual events include the RomaEuropa Festival, Club to Club, Pitti Uomo and the film festivals of Venice, Rome, Milan and Turin.
-In 2019, Matera will be European Cultural Capital.
+In 2019, Matera was the European Cultural Capital.
 Milan and Amsterdam work closely together in the area of creative start-ups.
 It comes as no surprise that Italy has been for long years among the 10 most attractive countries for Dutch artists and cultural entrepreneurs.

 (Social) design; architecture and urban development; literature and the Dutch language